Sandthorn/sandthorn/README.md

 ## Bounded Context

 A bounded context is a system divider that split large systems into smaller parts.
-[Bounded Context](http://martinfowler.com/bliki/BoundedContext.html) by Martin Fowler
+[Bounded Context by Martin Fowler](http://martinfowler.com/bliki/BoundedContext.html)

 A module can include `Sandthorn::BoundedContext` and all aggregates within the module can be retreived via the ::aggregate_list method on the module.
-A use case is to use it when Sandthorn is configured and setup a bounded context with a driver.
+A use case is to use it when Sandthorn is configured and setup all aggregates in a bounded context to a driver.

 ```ruby
 require 'sandthorn/bounded_context'